AmruthPillai/Reactive-Resume/README.md

 ## License

-Reactive Resume is packaged and distributed using the [MIT License](https://choosealicense.com/licenses/mit/) which allows for commercial use, distribution, modification and private use provided that all copies of the software contain the same license and copyright .
+Reactive Resume is packaged and distributed using the [MIT License](https://choosealicense.com/licenses/mit/) which allows for commercial use, distribution, modification and private use provided that all copies of the software contain the same license and copyright.

 _By the community, for the community._
 A passion project by [Amruth Pillai](https://amruthpillai.com/)